May 16, 2017

 The Right Honourable Justin Trudeau, Prime Minister of Canada, may one day find his recent "answers" in the House of Commons' question period listed in university textbooks on reasoning—in the sections on fallacies.

 Various Conservatives and even NDP Thomas Mulcair asked the PM a simple question, and they asked this question 18 times.
 Only to have the PM evade it—18 times.
+(Some have counted 23 times, I'll stick with 18.
+Call me "conservative.")

 Here's the question: How many times has the PM met with the ethics and conflict-of-interest commissioner (to see if there is a conflict of interest in the PM vacationing with a billionaire on the billionaire's island)?